AjayKarthekeyan/PhonePe_Pulse/README.md

 In Python file all the streamlit codes are written Sql queries are used to find insights from the phonepe pulse dataset.

-8. Deployment: Ensure the solution is secure, efficient, and user-friendly.
-Test the solution thoroughly and deploy the dashboard publicly, making it accessible to users.

-This approach leverages the power of Python and its numerous libraries to extract, transform, and analyze data, and to create a user-friendly dashboard for visualizing the insights obtained from the data.